 Global Harmonized System of Classification and Labelling of Chemicals was developed by the UN to facilitate international trade and to implement a globally harmonized classification, labelling and hazard communication system for chemicals, particularly in those countries that do not currently have such a system.

 IPIECA issued the Guidance on the application of Globally Harmonized System (GHS) criteria to petroleum substances, 2010 (which is currently under revision), to facilitate appropriate classification and labelling of petroleum substances within the Unknown or Variable Composition, Complex Reaction Products or Biological Materials (UVCB) group.
 It was developed with input from experienced technical experts in petroleum substance toxicology and addresses crude oil and petroleum substances produced from oil and gas operations.

 Air pollution from ships causes a cumulative effect that contributes to the overall air quality.
 Better fuels can reduce emissions and improve air quality.

 The International Maritime Organization (IMO) regulates shipping on behalf of the United Nations.
 Their responsibility covers emissions from shipping.
 IPIECA helps the International Maritime Organization (IMO) to assess the science surrounding proposed changes to the marine fuels regime.
 It also identifies ways to make cleaner marine fuels more readily available to ship owners around the world.
-In 2005, a new IMO regulation (MARPOL Annex VI, Regulation 14) limited the amount of sulphur permitted in shipping fuel to 4.5 per cent m/m globally, and 1.5 per cent m/m in Emission Control Areas (ECAs) were reduced to 0.10%, from 1 January 2015, and under the revised MARPOL Annex VI, the global sulphur cap will be reduced from current 3.50% to 0.50%, effective from 1 January 2020.
+In 2005, a new IMO regulation (MARPOL Annex VI, Regulation 14) limited the amount of sulphur permitted in shipping fuel and this limit has been progressively reduced: the limits applicable in Emission Control Areas (ECAs) were reduced to 0.10%, from 1 January 2015, and under the revised MARPOL Annex VI, the global sulphur cap will be reduced from current 3.50% to 0.50%, effective from 1 January 2020.